MENU CLOSE

 Public Hammams

-Visitors are expected to bring their own soap, towel or robe, flip-flops, swimsuit or extra pair of underwear, kessa (exfoliating glove), and any other necessary toiletries.
+Plan to bring your own essentials: black soap or preferred cleanser, kessa (exfoliating glove), towel or robe, flip-flops, swimsuit or a spare pair of underwear, and any toiletries you like.

 Private Hammams